-Even though we employ the best tactical foresight out on the racecourse, we can still often get ourselves into a jam and to that end, I have outlined below some tips to enable you to dig your way out.
+We need to employ the best tactical foresight out on the racecourse for staying out of trouble.
+We must be observant otherwise we can still often get ourselves into a jam.
+To that end, I have outlined below some tips to enable you to dig your way out.

 Ducking a Competitor:

 The main reason that you have to duck is to minimise a loss and a good duck generates extra speed when you bear off.

 As a bonus, you also gain a little lift as you cross close behind the other boat.
 It’s important though, as you cross close behind to get back to closed hauled as quickly and smoothly as possible.

 If you do this well, there is a good chance that next time you come together you will be on starboard tack.
 Now you will have the advantage.
 This is especially powerful at the top of the course, a few lengths under starboard tack-layline.